Graphite-Tattle/Tattle/README.md

 * Create a session storage folder for flourishlib

-* Create a file called inc/config.override.php so that upgrades don't blow away your config
+* Create a file called inc/config.override.php so that upgrades don't blow away your config, you can check inc/config.php content for other available settings:

     ```
     <?